kubescape/kubescape.io/README.md

 To build and test the website locally, follow these steps:

-1. Naviagte to project directory and run the command `mkdocs build`.
+1. Run the command `mkdocs build`.
 The site will be built in the `site/` directory.
 2. After building the website locally, you can run the website locally using the command `mkdocs serve`.

 ## Production